dattalab/moseq2-docs/README.md

 # Communication

 If you have a general problem with MoSeq2, use [github issues](http://github.com/dattalab/moseq2-docs/issues), for any code-related matters, please post an issue in the relevant repository.
-Many issues that have been addressed and are now "closed" — please consider those as a resource as well.
+Many issues that have been addressed are now "closed" — please consider those as a resource as well.